Get Executive Support

 A company that produces more with less has a distinct advantage over their competitors.
 For the labor part of the equation, employee motivation is key.
-This isn’t about placing stress on employees to produce more, it’s about creating a culture of accomplishment where employees are personally invested in helping the organisation succeed.
+This isn’t about placing stress on employees to produce more, it’s about creating a culture of accomplishment where employees are personally invested in helping the organization succeed.

 Fortunately, giving and receiving employee recognition increase productivity.
 84% of employees say the simple act of giving recognition inspires them to think about better ways to get things done.
 Share these two facts with your leaders to show how recognition improves the discretionary effort employees put into their work:

 Consider your own situation.
 Can you show leaders data or reference recent company strategy meetings where the need for greater performance was discussed?
-Combining your organisation’s own opportunities to improve with the data above sends a powerful message.
+Combining your organization’s own opportunities to improve with the data above sends a powerful message.

 3. IMPROVING BUSINESS RESULTS

 Let’s get real.
 There’s no better test of a people initiative than whether or not it improves business results.
 And studies consistently show that where there’s recognition, there’s profit.
-Make sure you have a clear understanding of your organisation’s growth goals and connect them to this fact:
+Make sure you have a clear understanding of your organization’s growth goals and connect them to this fact:

 In conclusion, culture impacts employee motivation in a big way—and 89% of employees say recognition creates a healthier company culture.
 To understand the full impact of that statement, it helps to understand the six elements that shape a great corporate culture from an employee’s point of view.
 They are: